mnfst/manifest/docs/pages/entities.md

 ## Create an entity

 In our example, we will create an app that lists cats.
-To do taht, simply run on the terminal the following command:
+To do that, simply run on the terminal the following command:

 ```
 npm run case:entity cat